nickredding/cordova-plugin-apple-watch-link/README.md

 //			to identify the notification
 //	success = function(timestamp)
 //		Invoked when the notification has been scheduled.
-//		timestamp is the unique timestamp (as a string) created to identify the notification
+//		timestamp is the unique timestamp (as a string) created
+//			to identify the notification
-//		The timestamp represents the Unix epoch (number of milliseconds since 1970/01/01)
+//		The timestamp represents the Unix epoch (number of milliseconds
-//			corresponding to the notification trigger
+//			since 1970/01/01) corresponding to the notification trigger

 //	error = function(errorString)
-//		Invoked when an error occured and the notification could not be scheduled
+//		Invoked when an error occured
 //			errorString = string describing the error
-//			errorString will be "duplicate" in the case of a notificaton that already pending
+//			errorString will be "duplicate" in the case of a
+//				notificaton that already pendingat the same
-//				at the same time as the notification requested
+//				time as the notification requested
 ```
 Notifications can also be scheduled from the iOS app using a Promise, as in
 ```